ADRE9/financial-document-analyzer-fullstack/memory-bank/bugTracker.md

 - **Impact**: Authentication failures for users with passwords containing multi-byte UTF-8 characters
 - **Discovery Date**: 2024-01-15
 - **Resolution Date**: 2024-01-15
 - **Steps to Reproduce**:
-  1. Create a password with multi-byte UTF-8 characters (e.g., "Héllö世界123!")
+  1. Create a password with multi-byte UTF-8 characters (e.g., "Héllö 世界 123!")
   2. Hash the password using `get_password_hash()`
   3. Verify the password using `verify_password()` with the original password
   4. Authentication will fail due to character corruption during truncation